+ REMEMBRANCE +

 Alan Long, and tall, Spartan

-Mike Lopez, SBC, who changed his name to Lenz, to marry Fairy Lynn Thompson
+Mike Lopez, SBC, changed his name to Lenz, to marry Fairy Lynn Thompson

 Don Lord, LHS, wild man who married Connie Doeble